All Episodes

 Pollution is coming down.

-The earth is warming.
+The Earth is warming.

-No question about that, so places, but not a whole lot.
+So it plays it, but not a whole lot.

 So the magic 10 years has gone by and the world has not ended.